evilfactorylabsarchive/nadya/HACKING.md

 We use prettier to format our code.
 Configuration are placed with name `.prettierrc`.
 Just write your code without worrying about format (space/tab?
 2 space/4 space?), your code will be formatted as you commit your changes.

+Consider to using [commitizen](https://commitizen.github.io/cz-cli/) for writing a commit message.